Blog Listen About Listen Free →

 What Counts as Marital Property

 Generally, anything acquired during the marriage is marital property, regardless of whose name is on the account.
-This includes income earned by either spouse, retirement contributions made during the marriage, real estate purchased during the marriage, investment gains on marital assets, and business value created during the marriage.
+This includes:

 What’s Separate Property